 Our own endowment formed over hundreds of years.
 Some of our donations and legacies date back to the 16th century, when Edward VI, son of Henry VIII, re-opened and endowed St Thomas’ Hospital after the Reformation.

-When the NHS was formed in 1948, hospital funding was taken on by the government, with core healthcare services provided to all citizens free at the point of care.
+When the NHS was formed in 1948, hospital funding was taken on by the government.
+Core healthcare services were now provided to all citizens free at the point of care.

 However, the advent of the NHS did not solve the underlying issues of unequal health outcomes, particularly in densely populated cities such as London.
 Today, along with continuing to enhance experiences in healthcare, independent endowments such as ours seek to have the greatest possible impact by addressing these inequalities head on.

-One of our most significant donations came from Thomas Guy, who gifted one third of his estate in 1724 with the instruction to treat ‘the incurable’ health challenges of people living in the area.
+One of our most significant donations came from Thomas Guy.
+He gifted one third of his estate in 1724 with the instruction to treat ‘the incurable’ health challenges of people living in the area.

-Another major donor, Austrian Baron Ferdinand de Rothschild, funded the original Evelina Hospital for Sick Children, which opened in 1869.
-The hospital, built in memory of his wife who had died in childbirth, is today Evelina London Children’s Hospital, one of the leading providers of healthcare for children and adolescents in the capital and the South East.
+Another major donor, Austrian Baron Ferdinand de Rothschild, funded the original Evelina Hospital for Sick Children.
+This opened in 1869.
+The hospital, built in memory of his wife who had died in childbirth, is today Evelina London Children’s Hospital.
+Evelina is one of the leading providers of healthcare for children and adolescents in the capital and the South East.

 Evelina Gertrude de Rothschild by Samuel Bellin, after James Sant.
 Mezzotint, published 1857.
 NPG D39893 © National Portrait Gallery, London.
 Licensed under CC3.0

 Like many British institutions stretching back to the 16th and 17th centuries, our history is connected to England’s colonial expansion and the trade in enslaved people.